Read why I think the term Human Resources (HR) is out of date and out of touch

 If you have ever worked somewhere when the CEO or MD changed you will likely to have noticed the impact that can have on the drivers and focus of a business (maybe more customer-centric, more commercial or more corporately responsible).

-I think people increasingly want to work where they feel what they do matters and creates value for the customer + society + the environment + the organisation and themselves.
+I think people increasingly want to work where they feel what they do matters and creates value for the customer/buyer + society + environment + organisation and themselves.

-I know I want to work where my skills and knowledge are maximised, where I am treated with respect and where I am recognised for what I bring as an individual.
+I know I want to work where my skills and knowledge are maximised, where I'm treated with respect and recognised for what I bring as an individual.

-And I definitely want to work where I am not talked about as a resource or treated like a piece of machinery and given an annual service (appraisal) to confirm I am still working as expected.
+And I definitely want to work where I'm not talked about as a resource or, treated like a piece of machinery and given an annual service (development review/appraisal) to confirm I'm still working as expected.

 I want to work where HR is called People.

 I was challenged by the Head of HR to offer an alternative to the term Human Resources, I offered People.
-If you know of other terms, please let me know in the comments section below and I'll pass them along.
+If you know of other terms, please get in touch and I'll pass them along.

 Update to post

-Not long after I wrote this blog post, I attended an offshore wind conference, there I met a Dutch guy and talked with him about my views about the term Human Capital.
+Not long after I wrote this blog post, I attended an offshore wind conference.
+Whilst there I met a Dutch guy and talked with him about my views about the terms Human Capital and Resources.

 When asked what HR is called in Holland he said we call it "Human Resources."
 When I asked him what did it used to be called before it re-branded itself, he replied People Matters.
 Brilliant!